Request a Consultation

 Benefits of Insurance System and Data Consolidation

-1. Powerful Business Intelligence To Accelerate Growth
+1. Powerful Business Intelligence to Accelerate Growth

 Different teams and departments sit on hoards of data that become unusable for the business as a whole due to various reasons.
 For instance, the marketing teams may own data that could be instrumental to the sales department in selling more policies.
 However, they may fail to communicate this data, which could bring down the sales performance average.
-Or in case of an insurance company selling both general and life insurance policies, it may not be cross-selling the products to different segments of users due to lack of a single view of the customer across different lines of business.
+Or in the case of an insurance company selling both general and life insurance policies, it may not be cross-selling the products to different segments of users due to the lack of a single view of the customer across different lines of business.
 In some cases, inconsistent data formats or erroneous data tagging could also render it futile.
 As a result, one team may not realize the importance or impact of the data from another team’s perspective.
 In this manner, valuable data may get lost due to obstacles in data sharing and communication.

-System consolidation trumps a chunk of these issues.
+Successful system consolidation trumps a chunk of these issues.
 The centralization of data realizes the objective of pan-organizational data accessibility.
 As such, the entire organization gains visibility of all the data available across the insurance value chain, lines of business and entities.
 Accordingly, various teams and departments can contribute to this rich data warehouse or practice discretion and pull just the data concerning them more efficiently.
 At the same time, platform consolidation provides one single version of truth making the data more accurate and reliable.

 To understand how system consolidation ties up with customer experiences (CX), let’s take the example of omnichannel communications.

 Suppose a prospect comes across your company through a pay-per-click ad campaign.
 They end up on the landing page of your website and fill out all their details in the contact form.
 Your sales team follows up with them over mail and once the lead feels qualified enough, an agent schedules a call to explain the terms and conditions of the policy that they wish to buy.
 Once all the details are finalized, the customer gets a text message containing the payment link.
-The payment goes through and you have won a customer!
+The payment goes through, and you have won a customer!
 At any later stage, this customer may use your insurance app to raise a claim or interact with chatbots and customer service agents for support.

 From this walkthrough, it is evident that there are several interaction points throughout the customer lifecycle.
 Imagine if the customer had to introduce themselves at every touchpoint and reiterate the information that they may have shared previously.
 Clearly, it would be exhausting.
 So much so, that poor customer experience may not even make up for an exceptional product!